 Multiple processing actions via Quick Steps

-If you are using Outlook 2010 or Outlook 2013, you can create Quick Steps to string together several mail processing actions.
+If you are using Outlook 2010, Outlook 2013 or Outlook 2016, you can create Quick Steps to string together several mail processing actions.
 To your favorite Quick Steps you can then assign CTRL+SHIFT+1 – 9 keyboard shortcuts to execute them.

 - On the Home tab, press the icon in the bottom right corner of the Quick Steps group to open the Manage Quick Steps dialog.